Suffer less. Live more fully.

 We do not sit down and decide to live from these patterns.
 They are formed within the conditions we have lived in and are often activated before we realize they are happening.

-When experiences remain unprocessed, they can continue to shape our perceptions, responses, relationships, and environments, reinforcing the very patterns we are trying to understand.
+When experiences remain unexamined, they can continue to shape our perceptions, behavior, sense of self, relationships, and environments, reinforcing the very patterns we are trying to understand.

-Over time, what began as an experience can gather layers of meaning, protection, and repetition until it begins to take on a life of its own.
+Over time, what began as an experience can accumulate layers of meaning, protection, and repetition until it takes on a life of its own.

-But what has been shaped can also be met differently.
-That is what Flourish by Design is built around: understanding how you have been shaped, learning how to tend to yourself, and creating more space for presence, choice, and change.
+What has been shaped can also be met differently.
+That is what Flourish by Design is built around: understanding how you have been shaped, recognizing that distress is not only personal, it is relational, bodily, environmental, structural, and systemic.
+And learning how to live with more presence, choice, and care inside the real conditions of your life.

 Pain, Distress, and Suffering